cbbowen/history/README.md

 That's often prohibitive, so an undo history is commonly implemented instead as stack of actions applied to the application state, each of which must be invertible.
 This is the [command pattern](https://en.wikipedia.org/wiki/Command_pattern).
 Undo can then be implemented by popping the top action from the stack and applying its inverse to the application state[^1].
 This still requires storing *O*(n) actions, but actions are typically _much_ smaller.
 The disadvantage of this approach is that it requires actions to be invertible.
 Often, this inverse must be manually implemented for each type of action.

-This library provides a middle-ground.
-It stores *O*(log n) states while still allowing pushing and popping actions in *O*(1) (amortized) time and a single action application, all without requiring implementation of action inverses.
+This library provides a middle ground.
+It stores *O*(log n) states while still allowing pushing and popping actions in *O*(1) (amortized) time and a single action application, all without requiring invertible action.
 Furthermore, it also allows reconstructing the state at any point in the history in *O*(k + log n) time[^2].

 [^1]: Observe that storing a stack of states is a special case of storing a stack of actions where each action is a replacement of the entire state.